-1. Overview.
+1. Overview

-An employee who seeks other employment or has an arrangement for prospective employment must comply with the applicable disqualification requirements of this Part if the employee's Bank duties would affect the financial interests of the prospective employer or the person with whom they have an arrangement concerning prospective employment.
+An employee who seeks other employment or has an arrangement for prospective employment must comply with the applicable disqualification requirements of this Part if his or her Bank duties would affect the financial interests of the prospective employer or the person with whom he or she has an arrangement concerning prospective employment.

-2. Definitions.
+2. Definitions

 - (a) Direct and predictable effect and particular matter have the respective meanings set forth in Part I of this Appendix regarding "Disqualifying Financial Interests." - (b) Employment means any form of non-Bank employment or business relationship involving the provision of personal services by the employee, whether to be undertaken at the same time as or subsequent to Bank employment, even if the employee is not compensated for the services.
-It includes but is not limited to personal services provided as an officer, director, employee, agent, attorney, consultant, contractor, general partner or trustee.

-- (c) Prospective employer means any person with whom the employee is seeking employment.
+It includes but is not limited to personal services provided as an officer, director, employee, agent, attorney, consultant, contractor, general partner or trustee. - (c) Prospective employer means any person with whom the employee is seeking employment.
 Where a contact that constitutes seeking employment is made by or with an agent or other intermediary, the term prospective employer includes: - (1) the person using the agent or other intermediary for the purpose of trying to hire the employee, provided the agent identifies the prospective employer to the employee; and - (2) a person contacted by the employee's agent or other intermediary for the purpose of seeking a job offer for the employee if the agent identifies the prospective employer to the employee.

-An examiner has retained an employment search firm to help them find another job.
-The search firm has just reported to the employee that it has given their resume to and had promising discussions with two bank holding companies in the District.
-Even though the employee has not personally had employment discussions with either, each bank holding company is a prospective employer.
-The employee began seeking employment with each bank holding company upon learning its identity and that it has been given the employee's resume.
+An examiner has retained an employment search firm to help her find another job.
+The search firm has just reported to her that it has given her resume to and had promising discussions with two bank holding companies in the District.
+Even though the employee has not personally had employment discussions with either, each bank holding company is her prospective employer.
+She began seeking employment with each upon learning its identity and that it has been given her resume.

-- (d) Seeking employment means that an employee has, directly or indirectly: - (1) engaged in negotiations for employment with any person.
+- (d) Seeking Employment means that an employee has, directly or indirectly: - (1) engaged in negotiations for employment with any person.
 Negotiations mean discussion or communication with another person, or such person's agent or intermediary, mutually conducted with a view toward reaching an agreement regarding possible employment with that person.
 The term is not limited to discussions of specific terms and conditions of employment in a specific position; or - (2) made an unsolicited communication to any person, or such person's agent or intermediary, regarding possible employment with that person.
 However, the employee has not begun seeking employment if that communication was: - (a) for the sole purpose of requesting a job application; or - (b) for the purpose of submitting a resume or other employment proposal to a person affected by the performance or nonperformance of the employee's duties only as part of an industry or other discrete class.
-The employee is considered to have begun seeking employment upon receipt of any response indicating an interest in employment discussions; or

-(3) made a response other than rejection to an unsolicited communication from any person, or such person's agent or intermediary, regarding possible employment with that person.
+The employee is considered to have begun seeking employment upon receipt of any response indicating an interest in employment discussions; or - (3) made a response other than rejection to an unsolicited communication from any person, or such person's agent or intermediary, regarding possible employment with that person.

-An employee in the Check Collection Department has mailed their resume to twenty-five commercial banks.
-The employee has not begun seeking employment with any of the twenty-five.
-If the employee receives a response from one of the commercial banks indicating an interest in employment discussions, the employee will have begun seeking employment with that bank at that time.
+An employee in the Check Collection Department has mailed his resume to 25 commercial banks.
+He has not begun seeking employment with any of the 25 banks.
+If he receives a response from one of the commercial banks indicating an interest in employment discussions, the employee will have begun seeking employment with that bank at that time.